Adapting to Technological Advancements in Real Estate: A Guide for Real Estate Agents

 Keep movements short and clear so viewers can follow the steps.
 Each visual should prove one benefit, not every feature at once.

-Script For Explaining Your AI Powered Pricing Report
+Script For Explaining Your Data-Supported Pricing Report

 Dialogue: agent